CliveMcCarthy/film_strip/README.md

 	just an auto-generated bunch of formal, object oriented, lists without any prototypes and code examples.
 It's quite inferior to the Linux documentation you will find such as: 'The Linux Programming Interface' by Michael Kerrisk.

+	Take special note of -Wno-deprecated-declarations since Gtk can drive you mad with a huge number of deprecations yet NO documentation on how to actually _fix_ them.
+That really pisses me off.
+They make a mess and don't even give you a broom to sweep it up.